-Japanese design studio Hamanishi Design creates beautiful, contemporary domestic decor using experimental strategies.
-Their Burning Metal Project is an interesting series that uses the chemical reaction created through burning titanium alloy to provide a fixed a graceful, colourful layout of pieces.
-These iridescent showpieces are sophisticated while bringing a hint of whimsy into the home.
+Using experimental strategies, Japanese design studio Hamanishi Design creates beautiful, contemporary domestic decor.
+Their Burning Metal Project is an interesting series that uses the chemical reaction created through burning titanium alloy to provide a fixed g, graceful, colorful layout of pieces.
+These iridescent showpieces are sophisticated, bringing a hint of whimsy into the home.

 Hamanishi Design has created a fix of lamps, aspect tables, and vases with a wonderful appearance and feel.
 By harnessing the colors of natural titanium oxide, they’re discovered to introduce a permanent color to the steel without adding any greater substances.
 With this simple, effective method, the opportunities are limitless.

-The Pillar ground lamp seems to convert its color as one looks in the direction of the heat source.
+The Pillar ground lamp seems to convert its color as one looks toward the heat source.
 The long, skinny stand is the piece’s highlight, transferring from natural titanium to blue and preserving a minimal silhouette that places the color change at the forefront.
-Similarly, the Flame pendant lamp bursts with color precisely wherein the bulb is located, giving the coloration exchange the phantasm because of this warmth supply.
+Similarly, the Flame pendant lamp bursts with color precisely where the bulb is located, giving the coloration exchange the ghost because of this warmth supply.
 The fashionable striations of shade mixture seamlessly, like gentle layers of watercolors laid over the metal.

-TIG is a small, cylindrical facet table that makes effective use of the burnt steel to create a shade explosion that appears to leak from the middle of the table outwards to round out the gathering.
-The warm, subtle glow emanating from the table is both a nod to welding and an effective way to introduce shade.
+TIG is a small, cylindrical facet table that uses burnt steel to create a shade explosion that appears to leak from the middle of the table outwards to round out the gathering.
+The warm, subtle glow emanating from the table is a nod to welding and an effective way to introduce shade.
 “To significantly add the story of the producing procedure into the product, we carried out the gradation design to show the heat transmission from the inner shelf,” the company explains.

 Hamanishi Design has created a group of domestic furniture that takes advantage of the chemical reaction of burnt metallic.